THU-DSP-LAB/ventus-gpgpu-isa-simulator/README.md

 Ventus RISC-V GPGPU isa simulator based on Spike.

-This simulator is developed by 张泰然 and 郑名宸.
+This simulator is developed by 杨轲翔, 张泰然 and 郑名宸.

 This simulator adds the following features into origin spike simulator:
 - support custom instruction for vector branch control and warp control
   - vector branch control: vbeq, vbne, vblt, vbge, vbltu, vbgeu
   - warp control: barrier, endprg
-- support custom csr: numw, numt, tid, wid, gds, lds
+- support custom csr: numw, numt, numwg, tid, wid, pds, lds, knl
 - enhenced interactive mode commands to facilitate debugging of Ventus GPGPU programs

 For more information of the original Spike, please refer to README-spike-origin.md